Demirblgc/logistic_graph1/README.md

 * **Data Visualization**:
   * `plotly.express` / `plotly.graph_objects` for interactive web-ready figures.
   * `seaborn` & `matplotlib` for static diagnostic plots and heatmaps.

+  * ### Some important consequences
+  * Please focus on 3 countries's development rates.
+China,Poland and Turkey should be rewiev.